NerdyToddGerdy/road-trip-crazies-frontend/README.md

 ## Technical Challenges
 - JWT
-- I had some trouble getting the bilds on the the profile pages and getting them to go away.
+- I had some trouble getting the builds on the the profile pages and getting them to go away.

 ## Expected Updates
 - More than mobile responsive